junov/canvas2D/spec/roundrect.md

 };
 ```

-`radius` specifies the radius of corners.
+`radii` specifies the radius of corners.
 Each corner is represented by a single radius.

 If `radii.length == 1` then all 4 corners have the same length.